rh-id/flutter_serviceloader_plugin/README.md

 # flutter_serviceloader_plugin

-Flutter plugin used to handle FlutterPlugin instances using ServiceLoader instead of official way
+Flutter plugin used to handle FlutterPlugin instances using ServiceLoader instead of official way.

+## Supported Platform

+Currently only Android platform.

 ## Getting Started